ucdavis/endowmentreport/docs/cleanup.md

 # Endowment Cleanup

 ## Overview
-This year we are continuing with the endowment cleanup process we started last year.
+We are continuing with the endowment cleanup process from each previous year.
 We are focusing on a subset of Regents endowment funds and FFEs.

 Please review these funds and determine whether a stewardee can be added.
 In many cases, it will be a previous stewardee’s next of kin.

 ## Access & Navigation
-The process for endowment clean up works the same way as with preliminary listing.
+The process for endowment clean-up works the same way as with preliminary listing.
 You will access a separate Airtable view containing all the data.

 Links to these views can be found in the Airtable [table of contents](https://airtable.com/appEZAO0a37RNvvAb/shrkh0XsEeOaJxFEV){:target="_blank"}.